VilnaCRM-Org/website-infrastructure/.github/github_token_rotation.md

    Each permission granted to a GitHub App extends its access to various parts of the repository or organization, so it’s essential to weigh these permissions carefully:

-   - **Metadata (Read-only)**: This is a minimal permission, providing basic information about the repository or organization.
+   - **Metadata (Read-only)**: This is minimal permission, providing basic information about the repository or organization.
 However, metadata can sometimes reveal sensitive project configurations or collaborator lists, so access should be granted only when necessary.

    - **Contents (Read-only)**: This permission allows the GitHub App to read repository content, which could include proprietary code, configuration files, or workflow definitions.
 It’s essential to use this permission only when the app genuinely needs it for tasks like automation or CI/CD workflows.